Courtmacsherry Harbour's station history

 A new Solent class lifeboat R Hope Roberts (ON1011), previously on service in Rosslare, Fraserburgh and Galway, was placed on station in October and the Helen Wycherley sold off for use as an angling boat.

-A new Waverney class lifeboat Arthur and Blanche Harris (ON1005), previously on service in Barry Dock, was placed on station and the R Hope Roberts transferred to Poole for sale.
+A new Waveney class lifeboat Arthur and Blanche Harris (ON1005), previously on service in Barry Dock, was placed on station and the R Hope Roberts transferred to Poole for sale.

 A new Trent Class lifeboat Frederick Storey Cockburn (ON1205) was placed on service.
 The lifeboat was funded by the generous bequest of Frederick Storey Cockburn.
 The Waveney class lifeboat has been withdrawn.